 This clinical trial was conducted over 12 months period and involved 900 participants who either took 5mg or 10mg tablet or a placebo pill.
 All patients suffered from insomnia disorder.
 This study was opened to patients aged 18 and over.

 This study confirmed:

 - The drug is well tolerated and effective when used long term (12 months of treatment)

 - Sleep onset was reduced by patients treated with both 5mg and 10mg tablets

 - Improved sleep maintenance

-- promethazine hydrochloride with popular brands, including Phenergan, Sominex.
+- Promethazine hydrochloride with popular brands, including Phenergan, and Sominex.